-The superintendent shall direct the committee to review periodically the curriculum content used in courses addressing the founding principles of our nation-to-ensure compliance with G.S.
-115C-81(g).
+The superintendent shall direct the committee to review periodically the curriculum content used in courses addressing the founding principles of our nation.

 The committee may recommend that the board expand subject areas and objectives of the curriculum to meet the educational goals of the board and state and federal laws.
 The committee also may recommend eliminating subject areas or objectives that are not state-required or related to the educational goals of the board.